Separation agreement lawyers

 Separation agreements aren't legally binding in their own right.
 However, it is still a formal contract and in the event of a dispute it will carry a certain amount of weight in a court of law.

-That's why we recommend that you use expert lawyers to draw up any separation agreement.
-Our family lawyers have the experience to understand the protections you need, and to draft the agreement as clearly as possible.
+That's why we recommend that you use separation agreement lawyers to draw up any separation agreement.
+Our separation lawyers have the experience to understand the protections you need, and to draft the agreement as clearly as possible.
 This is important, not least because in the event that you do find yourself seeking a divorce or dissolution of a civil partnership, your separation agreement should be suitable for submission to the court where it can be made the subject of a legally binding consent order.

 I want a divorce, why get a separation agreement?